bacalhau-project/bacalhau/docs/getting-started/parallel-workloads.md

  * ...
  * folderN/

-Then - our glob pattern could be `folder*`.
+For this, our glob pattern could be `folder*`.

 ## Base Path

-The base path is the common path that the glob pattern will be applied to and can be useful if you combine multiple input volumes into one job.
+The base path is the common path that the glob pattern will be applied to, and can be useful if you combine multiple input volumes into one job.

-For example - if we have 10 input volumes each containing a sequence of images as above - then we can mount them all under a single path as follows:
+For example, if we have 10 input volumes each containing a sequence of images as above, then we can mount them all under a single path as follows:

  * /input_images/volume1
    * image00001.jpg